Flyomega/basic_cli_serv/README.md

 You can launch the program by running the following commands:

 - ./main.sh in the root of the project.
-(This will create the dynamic library, launch the server and then the client)
+(This will create the dynamic library)
 - run the server by running the following command: python3 server.py
 - run the client by running the following command: python3 client.py